FranciscoGutierrez/RegressionViz/README.md

 # RegressionViz

-A visualization of simple linear regression that illustrates the inherent uncertainty.
+A visualization to assist students in their course planning decision-making.

 # Change log